Money Saving

 To see what your budget actually buys, here is a side-by-side look:

-The jump from $200 to $400 a week adds up to over $10,000 a year.
+The jump from $200 to $400 a week adds up to over $10,000 a year — the exact target of our save $10,000 in a year plan.
 That is real money you could redirect toward an emergency fund or paying down debt.
 If you want a simple place to track all of this, check out the free budgeting tools at BudgetCalm to map your grocery spending against the rest of your money.

 Feeding your family on $200 a week is not about perfection or eating sad food.
 It is about a little planning, a few smart swaps, and a lot of self-kindness on the weeks it does not go to plan.
 You have got this.